How To Use Excel’s XLOOKUP Function [Guide 2022]

-INDEX/MATCH formula have been long preferred for their ability to perform right to left lookups (which VLOOKUP is incapable of doing).
+INDEX/MATCH formula has been long preferred for their ability to perform right to left lookups (which VLOOKUP is incapable of doing).
 Below shows an example where the Employee IDs are stored at the end of the lookup table (Range H:J).
 The below example shows how an INDEX/MATCH formula can easily perform a lookup based on Employee ID no matter where that ID column is located on the spreadsheet.

 Since XLOOKUP isolates the “Lookup” column and the “Return” columns, there are no restrictions on where your ID column is located as well.
 Let’s take a look at how XLOOKUP can perform the exact same lookup as our previous INDEX/MATCH example, but with a much more streamlined approach.